travis-ci/docs-travis-ci-com/user/docker.md

 ## Pushing a Docker Image to a Registry

-To push an image to a registry, one must first authenticate via `docker login`.
-The email, username, and password used for login should be stored in the repository settings environment variables, which may be set up through the web or locally via the Travis CLI, e.g.:
+To push an image to a Docker registry, one must first authenticate via `docker login`.
+The email, username, and password used for login should be stored in the repository settings environment variables, which may be set up through the repository settings web page or locally via the Travis CLI, e.g.:

 ```bash
 travis env set DOCKER_USERNAME myusername